Laumh-exe/sp3/README.md

 # sp3

 ## Changes that are nice to have
-- In user chnage watchList and watchedList to somethin that is more distinct
+- In user change watchList and watchedMedia to somethin that is more distinct